 There’s a maximum limit that providers can charge above what Medicare will cover.
 Doctors and physicians who don’t accept assignment (meaning they don’t accept the Medicare-approved amount as full payment) are allowed to charge up to 15% over the Medicare-approved cost for their services.
 These “excess charges” are the responsibility of the beneficiary once Medicare pays its approved amount.

-Medigap Plan K offers partial coverage for most of its benefits, however, the plan completely covers the following benefit:
+Medigap Plan K offers partial coverage for most of its benefits; however, the plan completely covers the following benefits:

 - Medicare Part A coinsurance hospital costs up to an additional 365 days after Medicare benefits are exhausted

 Need help?
 Call us for an appointment at (817) 952-3153